open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   stream](./datamodel.md#events--data-stream--timeseries):
   * The `description`.
 If not provided, the Instrument `description` would be used by default.
-  * The `attribute keys` (optional).
+  * A list of `attribute keys` (optional).
 If not provided, all the attribute keys will be used by default (TODO: once the Hint API is available, the default behavior should respect the Hint if it is available).
   * The `extra dimensions` which come from Baggage/Context (optional).
 If not provided, no extra dimension will be used.
 Please note that this only applies to [synchronous Instruments](./api.md#synchronous-instrument), any